backpropagation64/mle-interview-questions/my-qna-collections.md

 ### what are the benefits of mini batching stochastic descent
     (place holder)

-### What is an Autoencoder and of what parts does it consists of?
+### What is an Autoencoder and of what parts does it consist of?
     (place holder)

 ### What is the bottleneck in autoencoders